ScreenPyHQ/screenpy/examples/README.md

 GitHub
 ------

 A very small example that shows off entering text and clicking around a few GitHub pages.
+It uses [pytest](https://docs.pytest.org/en/latest/)'s test organization style.

 The Internet
 ------------

 A slightly larger example that goes to [The Internet](https://the-internet.herokuapp.com/) and interacts with some of the widgets there.
+It uses [unittest](https://docs.python.org/3/library/unittest.html)'s test organization style.